hybridgroup/cylon-intel-iot/README.md

 logged into the board, through ssh or the uart serial connection, and execute the following command

-    $ npm install cylon cylon-intel-iot
+    $ npm install cylon cylon-intel-iot cylon-gpio cylon-i2c

-Once `cylon-intel-iot` has been installed , you're ready to start programming!
+Once `cylon-intel-iot` and friends have been installed, you're ready to start programming!

 ## How to Use